-Ecumen Hospice’s Medical Directors work with an individual’s primary care physician to develop a customized care plan and oversee the delivery of all aspects of care.
+Ecumen Hospice’s Medical Director and Hospice Physicians work with an individual’s primary care physician to develop a customized care plan and oversee the delivery of all aspects of care.
 They ensure initial and ongoing hospice eligibility.

 The nurse practitioner is an advanced practice nurse that works with the hospice medical director and hospice clinical team to ensure that you receive quality and safe care.
 The nurse practitioner also visits you to certify your continued hospice eligibility.

 Our specially trained registered nurses lead your personalized care, while also providing education and emotional support.